Skip to content

 </𝒞>

-Both commands topic the same session.
-History, current location, and variables persist across navigations within that session.
+Both commands target the same tab.
+History, current location, and variables persist across navigations within that tab.

 /open https://docs.example.com/api